Bessy-Mukaria/loan-repayment-prediction/README.md

 ## Conclusion
 The loan prediction model shows promising results but requires further refinement to address challenges like class imbalance and overfitting.
-Future work should focus on improving feature diversity, tuning hyperparameters, and making the model more interpretable use in Numida's case scenario.
+Future work should focus on improving feature diversity, tuning hyperparameters, and making the model more interpretable use in a real-life financial case scenario.